Stijn Schaars

-Stephanus Johannes "Stijn" Schaars (/nl/; born 11 January 1984) is a Dutch former professional footballer who played as a midfielder.
+Stephanus Johannes "Stijn" Schaars (/nl/; born 11 January 1984) is a Dutch professional football coach and a former midfielder who is the manager of club Jong PSV.

 Club career

 Vitesse

 Born in Gendt, Gelderland, Schaars was first discovered by Dutch coach Theo Bos, who went on to manage Schaars' U13 Vitesse youth team.

 Following successful development in Vitesse's youth team, he was promoted to the main squad for the final few games of the 2002–03 Eredivisie.
 He made his debut for the club on 9 March 2003 in a 4–1 away defeat to FC Utrecht.
 The following season he became a regular in Vitesse's side at the age of 19.
 In his first full season he played 21 league games.
 In the 2004–05 Eredivisie, he helped his club reach a credible seventh place in the league contributing four goals in 21 appearances.